Bunker Hill Houston Neighborhood Guide

 Bunker Hill Village’s early history mirrors that of its neighbors – it was a rural community made up of farms and sawmills.
 A smattering of homes were also in the area.

-At the time, Houston was experiencing a suburban boom and looked to expand its borders.
+At the time, Houston was experiencing a suburban boom and was looking to expand its borders.
 Bunker Hill and the rest of the Memorial Villages succeeded in avoiding this annexation.

 As an independent city, Bunker Hill operates the Memorial Villages Police Department with Piney Point and Hunters Creek.
 The Villages Fire Department and the Memorial Villages Water Authority serve the city.